Leading Healthcare Improvement Course

 Each course session is designed to build upon the content, activities, and assignments from its previous sessions, and a series of required (brief) course assessments are administered before the start of the course, immediately after the final session of the course, and about three months thereafter, for learners to provide updates regarding the progress of their projects, as related to the training received from the course.

 Learners interested in the Leading Healthcare Improvement course should apply for the Certificate of Added Qualification in Healthcare Improvement (CAQHI) Program.
-Applicants accepted to the CAQHI Program are automatically enrolled in this course, which serves as the second of two courses required for the program.
+Applicants accepted to the CAQHI Program are automatically enrolled in this course, which is the second of two courses required for the program.

 When applications for the CAQHI Program are open, a Call for Applications is announced on the CAQHI Program overview page.
 If you would like to be notified directly via email, select the subscribe button on the I-QIPS Home Page to receive I-QIPS news and announcements.